Architecture¶

 Supertag uses FUSE to connect a collection to the

-Rust crate, written specifically for Supertag.
-The job of fuse-sys
+filesystem via the fuse-sys Rust crate, written specifically for Supertag.
+The job of fuse-sys is to

 surface a user’s filesystem actions and connect them to Supertag application code.

-can be used to create a new tag in Supertag, while ln
+For example, mkdir can be used to create a new tag in Supertag, while ln can be used to manually link

 a file to that tag.
 The actions resulting from these commands are channeled through FUSE to allow manipulating